ourmaninamsterdam/event-em/README.md

 ```

-In this simple example, the getPageContent function makes an AJAX request and returns either an `ajax-loaded` or `ajax-error` event.
-When EventEm receives the event, it looks for listeners, executes the callback, passing across any data:-
+In this simple example, the getPageContent function makes an AJAX request and upon return, triggers either an `ajax-loaded` or `ajax-error` event.
+EventEm then passes this data to any event listeners:-

 ``` javascript